jonniebigodes/freecodecampchallenges/README.md

 This repository contains the implementation of the frontend challenges for freecodecamp.
-The challenges are the following
+The challenges are the following:
+  - Random Quote Machine
+  - Show the Local Weather
+  - Wikipedia Viewer
+  - Twitch Api
+  - Javascript Calculator
-  - Timestamp Microservice
+  - Pomodoro Clock
-  - Request Header Parser Microservice
-  - URL Shortener Microservice
-  - Image Search Abstraction Layer
-  - File Metadata Microservice
+  - Tic Tac Toe Game
+  - Simon Says Game

 # Methodology used
-Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
+Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the front end challenges in one package/repo.
 As it's not in direct contradiction of the rules and/or objective.
 In terms of development methodology i used the following:
-  - /Challenges/
+  - /calculator/
     - This folder contains the logic bits for the challenges that required some extra logic used.
-  - /src/
+  - /pomochallenge/
     - this folder contains all the view implementation and also the routing logic used.
-  - /src/components
+  - /quotesChallenge/
     - Inside this folder are the components i.e views used for the challenges
-  - /dist/
+  - /simonsays/
     - This folder contains the release(aka build files).
-  - /uploads/
+  - /tictac/
     - This folder contains the placeholder for the File Metadata challenge upload info
+  - /twitchchallenge/
+    - This folder contains the implementation of the twitch api challenge
+  - /weatherChallenge/
+    - This folder contains the implementation of the show the local weather challenge
+  - /wikiviewer/
+    - This folder contains the implementation of the wikipedia viewer challenge

 ### Tech